 Bank borrowings with a repayment on demand clause are included in the "on demand or less than 1 month" time band in the above maturity analysis.
-As at 30 April 2021, the aggregate carrying amounts of these bank loans amounted to HK\$6,551,000 (2020: HK\$ nil).
+As at 30 April 2022, the aggregate carrying amounts of these bank loans amounted to HK\$5,380,000 (2022: HK\$ 6,551,000).
 Taking into account the Group's financial position, the directors of the Company do not believe that it is probable that the banks will exercise their discretionary rights to demand immediate repayment.
-The directors of the Company believe that such bank loans will be fully repaid three years (2020: nil) after the end of the reporting period in accordance with the scheduled repayment dates set out in the loan agreements, details of which are set out in the table below:
+The directors of the Company believe that such bank loans will be fully repaid two years (2021: three) after the end of the reporting period in accordance with the scheduled repayment dates set out in the loan agreements, details of which are set out in the table below: